 What's flaky, golden and delicious, and works an absolute treat atop a rich pie?
 If you guessed puff pastry, you'd be spot on.
 Sure, this particular cooking project can prove a little fiddly and time-consuming — but that makes it the ideal thing to tackle during a draggy stretch of isolation.

 To make it, you'll need butter, salt, flour and a decent sprinkling of patience, as you master the art of lamination — the key technique on which puff pastry is made.
 It involves loads of folding and rolling, as you incorporate a brick of butter into your dough, with the whole thing allowed to rest properly between each step.

-You'll find an in-depth step-by-step guide to creating puff pastry online, courtesy of the Tivoli Road Bakery crew.
+You'll find an in-depth step-by-step guide to creating puff pastry online, courtesy of the crew from Melbourne's Tivoli Road Bakery.
 And if it all seems daunting, just think how good those crispy-topped homemade pies and tarte tatins are going to taste.